gravel-form/antd-form/README.md

 ### Middleware

-If you want to define you own middlewares, following props are you can access or provide to the folowing middlewares.
+If you want to define you own middlewares, following props are you will receive from the previous or provide to the folowing middlewares.
 | Name                | Description                                                                                                                                | Type                                                                          |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|
 | schema              | Json schema                                                                                                                                | JSONSchema7Definition                                                         |